tbouffard/playground-release-drafter-and-gh-pages/README.md

 Another workflow is also available to check build page status (**TODO**: to be fixed as it seems not running for now)

+### Documentation preview

+When documentation changes on Pull Request, the GitHub workflow attaches it as an artifact of the run job.

+See [#21](https://github.com/tbouffard/playground-release-drafter-and-gh-pages/issues/21) to have a `Doc Preview environment`

 ## Release-Drafter